EXTRA 10% OFF SHOWERS WITH CODE: SHOWERS10

 ● Check the joints you’ve been working on and ensure there’s no leaks

 Your radiator should now be heating up and working perfectly if it wasn’t before.
-If you replaced the radiator valve because the old one was outdated or worn then I’m sure you’ll be pleased with your new, shiny valves.
+If you replaced the radiator valve because the old one was outdated or worn, then I’m sure you’ll be pleased with your new, shiny valves.

-If your radiator still isn't working after this or you're thinking of replacing it with a new one then why not take a look at our wide range of radiators, or read our guide on smart heating systems.
+If your radiator still isn't working after this or you're thinking of replacing it with a new one then why not take a look at our wide range of radiators, or read our guide to smart heating systems.

 Sarah Victorian Plumbing